Canon 1Ds Mark III vs Nikon D40X

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the D40X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the D40X have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the D40X have been discontinued, but can regularly be found used on ebay.
 The D40X was replaced by the Nikon D60 , while the 1Ds Mark III was followed by the Canon 1DX.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1Ds Mark III and D40X can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Nikon D40X Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1Ds Mark III or the Nikon D40X – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.